Great minds learn through experience

 Our Law Graduate program

 Our graduate trainees are not rotated formally between practice areas.
 Instead, you'll be assigned to a practice area for 12 months, which means you’ll be treated as a permanent member of the team and will have opportunity to make real and meaningful contribution.
-Your supervising partner will invest in your development and involve you in every aspect of their day-to-day.
-You will be fully immersed into real matters, with opportunities to attend client meetings and court hearings.
+Your supervising partner will invest in your development and involve you in every aspect of their day-to-day matters.
+This will be immersive with opportunities to work directly with clients and attend court hearings.
+You will be exposed to a wide variety of legal work, as our practice areas are fluid and multi-disciplinary.

 Key dates